 Teaching Internships and Research Assistantships

 Each academic year the Department of English receives funding from the Graduate School for the financial support of outstanding graduate students.
-These funds are awarded in semester stipends, generally in the form of a Graduate Research Assistantship (GRA), which also carries a waiver of tuition and fees.
+These funds are awarded in semester stipends, generally in the form of a Graduate Research Assistantship (GRA), which also carries a waiver of tuition.
 Assistantships -- which include teaching internships, research assistance, and work in the Writing Center -- are available each semester except during the summer.
 The deadline for submitting applications for year-long assistantships (Fall/Spring) will be published each spring of the year preceding that for which financial aid is sought (Spring 2006 for Fall 06/Spring 07); some single-semester assistantships may be available, depending on funding.

 NOTE: You must be enrolled in six (6) credit hours during any semester when you are receiving an assistantship.